KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 variable.
 The notion of an _rvalue_ and an _rvalue reference_ are conflated together.

 Just as lvalue references refer to lvalues, rvalue references can bind to rvalues.
-By definition rvalues, cannot be used directly as there is no identifier that is bound to them- they are "ethereal".
+By definition, rvalues cannot be used directly as there is no identifier that is bound to them- they are "ethereal".
 The only way we can ever use them is through _rvalue references_ <code>&amp;&amp;</code> - this gives us an identifier to refer to, and use _rvalues_.